-Everyone in your team should keep their contracts in one central repository because it makes them easier to find when needed.
+Everyone in your team should keep their agreements in one central contract repository because it makes them easier to find when needed.
 This helps companies stay in compliance, by enabling stakeholders to check operations against contract terms.
 A repository is not just for storing, however – it’s also the main source for all contract details.

 Use one platform for contracts